spencerldixon/boilerplate/README.md

 You can also add all the usual rails flags and boilerplate will preserve them:

 ```
-boilerplate new blog -d postgresql
+boilerplate new blog -d postgresql -c tailwindcss
 ```

-If you don't care, you can go for the omakase install, which will not ask any questions and give you a boilerplate rails app based on my personal preferences.
+If you don't care, you can go for the omakase install (my personal fav), which will skip the questions and give you a boilerplate rails app with everything you need based on sensible defaults.
 This will default to postgresql and tailwind.

 ```
 boilerplate new blog --omakase